inbo/n2khab-monitoring/functionality.md

 </DIV>

-## 1.5 Needed for model-building in support of the design
+## 1.5 model-building in support of the design

 (Cf. chapter 7 of [this](https://drive.google.com/open?id=1OlLCdEAvWOelzXeTytqsuKfcw7B3HQov) report -- in Dutch.)